Cloudperry/the-witness-puzzle-maker/docs/implementation.md

 	  	4. Find unsolved blocks in each room by using Algorithm X
 	  	5. Cancel unsolved symbols if there are jacks in the room
 	 	6. Level is solved if there are no symbols left unsolved and no jacks left unused (each jack has to cancel 1 unsolved symbol)
+- Level rendering and UI
+	- The levelGfx module implements a coordinate transform so that the levels can use arbitrary float coordinates and they should scale nicely to any screen resolution (uses mostly just basic vector math)

 # Failed attempt at Algorithm X
 At first I tried implementing dancing links algorithm x and at least my dancing links implementation was correct.
 The algorithm x itself was mostly working.
 However it didn't correctly identify some of the correct